American Village News

 Teacher Preview Days

-American Village has not one, but TWO Teacher Preview Days this summer!
-Dates are July 17 for Cornerstones of Freedom, the new program for high school students, and July 24 for Liberty and Independence, our two most popular programs for grades 4-12. $10 registration fee.
+Teachers, please join us for American Village Teacher Preview Days July 24!
+We will preview the new Cornerstones of Freedom program for high school students, and Liberty and Independence, our two most popular programs for grades 4-12. $10 registration fee.
 Lunch and 6 Hours of CEUs are provided.
 9AM-3PM, registration starts at 8:30AM.
 Reserve your spot here: https://ticketscandy.com/e/teacher-preview-days-17258 Contact Jessica Averett at (205) 665-3535 x 1062 for more information.

 2026 Calendar of Events